Full threatcl Spec

 // Uptime notes are optional uptime_notes = "If this dependency goes down users can't login" }

-// Each threatmodel may contain a number of threats
+// Each threatmodel may contain a number of threats, these must be uniquely named

-threat { // The description is required description = "System is compromised by hackers"
+threat "threat name" { // The description is required description = "System is compromised by hackers"

 // The impact is an optional array of potential impact values // The available values are 'Confidentiality, Integrity, Availability' impacts = ["Confidentiality", "Integrity", "Availability"]